lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         SELECT *
         FROM `gcp-for-bioinformatics.sql_genomics_examples.upInTwoOrMore`

 --Use the views by determining which of these genes come from pine, and then returning their names.
-You'll need to join the second view to the `gene` table
+You'll need to join the second view to the `gene` table to retrieve the required information.

         - SQL Query Pattern: